-I am a Lecturer in Responses to Climate Crises at the Humanitarian and Conflict Response Institute (University of Manchester).
-I bring together the fields of climate change, mobility, and medicine to research vital mobilities: movements of people, goods, and information that impact life chances.
+I am a Lecturer in Climate Change and Health at the Humanitarian and Conflict Response Institute (University of Manchester).
+Care for the climate and communities is central to my work.

-My current focus is on how goods, such as blood, saline IV solution, and personal protective equipment, move from the point of donation/manufacture to the point of care, and in what ways these supply chains are vulnerable to a changing climate.
+I research vital mobilities -- how goods, such as blood, saline IV solution, and oxygen move from the point of donation/manufacture to the point of care, and how such geographically dispersed supply chains can be made more resilient in a changing climate.